 Your heart is a muscle that needs regular exercise to stay healthy.
 If it gets damaged, it needs rehabilitation just like any other muscle.

-It includes exercise classes and education designed to help you return to a healthy and enjoyable life.
+Fitness is important.
+If you have heart disease, MaineGeneral's Cardiac Rehabilitation Program gives you exercise classes and education designed to help you return to a healthy and enjoyable life.

-- Reducing risks for coronary artery disease
+- Reduce risks for coronary artery disease

-- Improving your heart and lung fitness
+- Improve your heart and lung fitness

 Starting the Program